whria78/skinimagecrawler/README.md

 ## Check the result
 Check the result at "url_filepath.xls" and "/images".

 This script collect with English keyword first, and then with other languages.
 Images with the same file size are discarded.
 For the example of "melanoma", check "melanoma_google" folder first.
 And then check "melanoma_bing".
-And results with other languages later.
+And chek results with other languages later.

 ## Options